larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 10:04
-it also, for some people, can be problematic for health, it can raise blood pressure, et cetera, 10:09 caffeine increases this molecule that's a neuromodulator that we call dopamine, we discussed this in episode one, 10:16 which tends to make us feel good, motivated, and give us energy because, as you may have learned in episode one, 10:23 dopamine is related to another neuromodulator called epinephrine, which gives us energy, 10:28 in fact, epinephrine is made from dopamine.
+it also, for some people, can be problematic for health, it can raise blood pressure, et cetera, 10:09
+**caffeine increases this molecule that's a neuromodulator that we call dopamine, we discussed this in episode one, 10:16 which tends to make us feel good**, motivated, and give us energy because, as you may have learned in episode one, 10:23
+**dopamine is related to another neuromodulator called epinephrine, which gives us energy, 10:28 in fact, epinephrine is made from dopamine**.
 So let's just take a step back and think about what we're talking about 10:33 when we're talking about sleepiness, sleepiness is driven by increases in adenosine 10:38